GerHobbelt/mupdf/docs/src/mutool-show.rst

       ``-p`` password
          Use the specified password if the file is encrypted.
       ``-o`` output
-         The output file name instead of stdout.
+         The output file name instead of using ``stdout``.
 Should be a plain text file format.
       ``-e``
          Leave stream contents in their original form.
       ``-b``